 Lyn went off to Princeton and a career at IBM before returning to live in the house she and Howie grew up in, not far from the Jackson’s Landing ice rink where Howie skated and worked.
 Howie himself left Durham after graduating from UNH, heading off to Washington D.C. with his school chums to “try to figure life out and launch our careers,” Moon says.

 Living on hotdogs and ramen and having the time of their lives, they launched them.
-Howie’s career began at adidas, where, to no one’s surprise, he quickly established himself as a master salesman, a profession he continued with Timberland and ASICS.
-His classmates and Scholarship Fund founders went on to various careers: Tedford owns a social media company, Densmore is a top advertising executive, Moon is a banker for JP Morgan, and Baker has a real estate investment company.
+Howie’s career began at Adidas, where, to no one’s surprise, he quickly established himself as a master salesman, a profession he continued with Timberland and ASICS.
+His classmates and scholarship fund founders went on to various careers: Tedford owns a social media company, Densmore is a top advertising executive, Moon is a banker for JP Morgan, and Baker has a real estate investment company.

-Howie eventually settled in the greater Rockville-Gaithersburg, Maryland area.
+Howie eventually settled in the greater Rockville-Gaithersburg, Maryland, area.
 There, he started a family that would come to include two daughters, Zene Ethyl and Zoe Thi.
 Like their father, the girls loved sports.
 They played soccer and ice hockey, earned black belts in Tae Kwon Do, and proudly wore their Patriots or Bruins jerseys while watching games with their father.
-He

 During these years, the college friends stayed in touch, attending one another’s weddings, big birthdays and other milestones.
 Friends through thick and thin, and Howie always the heart and soul.
 In 2009, Howie became ill with brain cancer.
 He underwent treatment and enjoyed several good years before the tumor started to grow again.
-“That’s when my wife and I stayed him to help out,” Lyn says.
+“That’s when my wife and I stayed with him to help out,” Lyn says.
 “He had this steady stream of visitors reaching all the way back to Durham.
 He loved seeing every one of them.”